zdql/harness/readme.md

 It dawned on me recently that it would be advantageous to have an intimiate understanding of how a modern "Agent" works.
 As the singularity approaches, I might find some respite in the fact that I have read at least most of the implementation that my personal singularity runs on.

-The rest of this readme is AI slop.
 I spend the occasional weekend on this project and, as I improve it, find myself using it for actual programming work more and more often.
 I attempt to reimplement from first principles any feature i find particularly interesting that Codex or Claude Code use.
 Most are fairly trivial to figure out, others more complex (like sub-agents).
 My long term vision is that this architecture supports sub-agents speaking with one another as they work.
 Currently, sub-agents vaguely work, to be clear.

 The rest of this is fairly accurate AI slop.
 Feel free to read to understand your way around the repository.